jtylynn/handbook/Onboarding Documents/Objectives and Key Results.md

 Objectives are the high level achievements you are shooting for, like:

-* Grow our audience in the Bitcoin community

-* Increase engagement with the content we produce

-* Improve the first time experience of using SOE (onboarding)

-* Speed up deploy process for our engineering team
+* Optimize design and development process for our engineering team

-* Lower the average wait time for a support ticket response
+* Increase efficiency and lower overages on projects

 * Develop better networking skills

 Key results are the measurable outcomes that define success for the objectives. **Key results must be measurable on a scale from 0-10**, so for the third example objective, the results might be:

-* Interview 20 users after they go through the onboarding experience (% completion)

 * Pick 3 places where we can make the biggest improvements and write specs for all three improvements by July 31 (-2 points for each day late)

 * Ship those improvements by September 15 (-3 points for each week late)

-* Increase conversion through signup process by 10%, starting at 50% (% completion)
+* Improve SOW and contract approval time by 10%

 ## Setting OKRs